 CBD Topicals for Inflammation

 Inflammation is the body’s natural response to tissue injury or infection with the purpose of helping the body heal.
 When acute inflammation is present in the body it is likely working to speed up healing in the affected area.
-However, the presence of continuous low-grade inflammation has links to diseases like type 2 diabetes, heart disease, Alzheimer’s, and cancer.1 Stress, injury, and arthritis can all lead to chronic inflammation.
+However, the presence of continuous low-grade inflammation has links to diseases.
+Stress, injury, and arthritis can all lead to chronic inflammation.

 CBD topicals applied to the skin travel directly to CB1 receptors located in the area.
 By binding with CB1 receptors, the belief is that CBD can lower inflammation almost instantaneously.
 Manufacturers also combine CBD topicals with other minerals like arnica or mint to provide even further relief.